These are the steps you need to follow to apply to NCAT in an anti-discrimination matter.

 if you are the person being complained against (the respondent) you need to fill in the column titled 'Respondent's Response' on the Summary of Complaint.

 you should write 'agree' in the column if you agree with what the President of the Anti-Discrimination Board has written and write 'disagree' if you disagree.

 A case conference is an informal meeting with the a Tribunal member and the other parties to the complaint.
-The proceedings are normally not recorded.
+The proceedings are recorded.